 Timely public relations comes in many different forms and situations.
 A journalist could need a quote or opinion from an expert, or a spokesperson may proactively offer a response to a big event in the news.
 Journalists, media and news stories provide countless PR opportunities, but most must be secured quickly before they disappear with the changing news cycle.
+If you’re looking for effective PR solutions for your mid-sized organization, contact Violet PR for more information on the services they can provide.

 Being public relations folk and working in an ever-changing media landscape, we stress to all our clients the importance of timely PR; Chacka Marketing, a digital marketing agency helping clients execute performance-based digital marketing campaigns, took this message to heart and capitalized.